 These charts are representative of how one progresses on the path to Buddhahood and the belief that all sentient beings are on such a path, even if that is not yet their conscious goal.
 They are very simplified and do not reflect many of the details or nuances within the various categories.
-The first chart shows the difference in goals among the world religions and the two main branches of Buddhism.
+The first chart shows the difference in goals, in general terms, among the world religions and the two main branches of Buddhism.
 The second chart provides basic information about what the other religions and the four categories of Buddhist practice include—the level of attainment involved in each and the time required to become accomplished.
 The third chart lists some of the vows and actual practices done in each of these categories.
 Please remember that the charts represent generalizations about the various systems of belief and are not absolutely true for any given practitioner within that system.

 TABLE I: Comparison of Other World Religions And Two Major Branches of Buddhism